 Group A will look at shared strategies for resilient innovation and supply chains.
 How can countries work together to reduce over reliance on single sources of supply of critical technologies?
 How can innovation in areas that confer strategic and especially defence and national security advantage be made a cooperative enterprise amongst like-minded countries in the region but not shared with China?
-Example technologies might include semiconductors and semi-conductor production technologies, as well as AI and biosciences.
+Example technologies might include semi-conductors and semi-conductor production technologies, as well as AI and biosciences.

-Group B will look at the green transition and energy security strategies and the economic opportunities they should bring for cooperation between Indo-Pacific countries and the West.
+Group B will look at the green transition, energy security, international finance and development aid and the economic opportunities they should bring for cooperation between Indo-Pacific countries and the West.
 China currently has close to a monopoly on some of these technologies.
 Where should China and the rest of the Indo-Pacific be cooperating to maximise the positive impact of the production of these technologies at scale?
 Where should we be moving rapidly to promote the diversification of supply chains for the green transition, for example on critical mineral processing?
-How can the West best support green transition policies in the fast growing Indo-Pacific?
+How can the West best support green transition policies in the fast-growing Indo-Pacific?